tonygoussot/VenteInterdite/index.md

 Factions can rule, levy taxes, establish exchanges, rebel against societies.
 Societies can declare war, make law, enforce laws.
 A Society ruling the Spaceship can lead it accross the stars.
-### Economy
+## Economy

 The Economy is entirely Player Based.
 At first all will depend on bartering.
 Players will need to define their own currency.
 Whether it is crops, mineral or whatever they which to use.
-In later phases, they'll be able to use a cryptocurrency if they wish.
+In later phases, they'll be able to use an in-game cryptocurrency if they wish.

-### Buildings
+## Buildings

+#### Civilians
+*   Cryosleep Quarters

+#### Crafting
+#### Farming
+*   Cropfields (different kind of crops)
+*   Farm (To operate crops)

+#### Excavation
+#### Military
+* Combat Simulators

-### Mining
+## Mining

+At first, players will be able to mine the ressources already available in Inferno.
+Once the ship's tractor beam is repaired, the ship will harvest incoming asteroids and comets and fill inferno with them.
+The quality of those items will vary, and their composition will be random.
+Water intakes will also depend on the capacity of the ship to gather water from comets.
+All mining will first occur in Inferno.
+(Sounds of the functionning harvester)
-### Crafting
+## Crafting
-### Combat Mechanics
+## Combat

+## Ship
+The ship is composed of 3 layers, from the top to the bottom
+*   Paradisio - The Biome, for crops and natural earthlike zones.
+*   Purgatorio - The decks, habitats and quarters, Industrial Machinery, Commercial zones...
+Basically the City.
+*   Inferno - Tractor Beam, The Ships Atomic Core, The Landing vessels, Mineral Resources.

+## Outside